Nee, Pens Elite aiming to defend national title on home ice

 If Pens Elite 18U (38-13-7) is going to defend its title, it'll have to navigate the best Midget-AAA teams in the country.
 Pens Elite 18U is the No. 11 seed in the 16-team tournament and is in a round-robin pool with the No. 3 Oakland (Mich.)
 Jr. Grizzlies, No. 6 Mid-Fairfield (Conn.)
 Chiefs, and No. 14 Colorado Thunderbirds.
 Pens Elite lost 4-2 to Oakland on Thursday.

-Pens Elite 18U, which was a No. 9 seed when it won last year, defeated Oakland, 4-2, at RMU Island Sports Center in September and lost 4-2 to Colorado in Windsor, Ontario, in October.
+Pens Elite 18U, which was a No. 9 seed when it won last year, defeated Oakland, 4-2, at RMU Island Sports Center in September and lost 4-2 to Colorado in October in Windsor, Ontario.
 The winners of each of the four round-robin brackets advance to the semifinals.

 “We just have to be disciplined and work together as a team,” Nee said.
 “We all have to work and give 100 percent every time we're on the ice.
 With that we can't be taking any stupid penalties, and if we follow the system right I think we can come out with a win every game.”

-Some of the other top teams this week include No. 1 Shattuck-St Mary's (Minn.), No. 2 North Jersey Avalanche, and No. 7 Culver Academy (Ind.).
+Some of the other top teams this week include No. 1 Shattuck-St Mary's (Minn.), No. 2 North Jersey Avalanche and No. 7 Culver Academy (Ind.).
 Hundreds of NHL alumni have played in the USA Hockey National Championships, including Sidney Crosby, Phil Kessel, Jonathan Toews and Patrick Kane.

 Nee has been productive as a defenseman with three goals and 22 assists and is a plus-25 in 58 games this season.
-He often straddles the fine line between knowing when to push the issue offensively and being ready to neutralize the opposition's attack.
+He often straddles the line between knowing when to push the issue offensively and being ready to neutralize the opposition's attack.

 “I'm trying to be an offensive defenseman, but at the same time not getting out of line,” Nee said.
 “You still have to protect the defensive zone first.”